gw-odw/odw-2021/setup.md

    * [YML file for linux](./environment.yml)
    * [YML file for macOS](./igwn-py38-macOS.yaml)

+   **Note:** the `igwn-py38` dependencies files saved in this repository have been both tested working.
+If you prefer having the most recent release of the same environment dependencies, you can visit the [IGWN website](https://computing.docs.ligo.org/conda/) and download the one corresponding to your OS directly from there.

 3. Add the conda-forge channel <br/>
     `conda config --add channels conda-forge`